Nutritional Therapy PGDip / MSc

 On completion of the course students are able to apply for registration with The Complementary and Natural Health care Council (CNHC) and to become full members of The British Association of Applied Nutritional and Nutritional Therapy (BANT)

 You can develop clinical experience in our excellent teaching facilities in the McClelland Centre with our practitioner clinic assessors who bring with them a wide scope of experience and expertise.

-This five day workshop is suitable for qualified Nutritional Therapists, other health professionals and practitioners and those with a background in Sports or Biology.
+This five day workshop is suitable for qualified Nutritional Therapists, other health care professionals and practitioners.

-The workshop will enable you to develop an understanding of the ways in which a personalised nutrition approach can play a party in enhancing individual athletic performance while maintaining optimum health.
+The workshop will enable you to develop an understanding of the physical and psychological effects of exercise on the body systems, and how a personalised nutrition approach can play a party in enhancing individual athletic performance while maintaining optimum health.

-British Association for Applied Nutrition and Nutritional Therapy (BANT) CPD recognition applied for
+Recognised by British Association for Applied Nutrition and Nutritional Therapy (BANT) - 28 CPD hours

 What qualifications will you need?

 A first or second class honours degree in a relevant discipline.
 This should include knowledge of fundamental human anatomy, physiology and biochemistry.

 An undergraduate access module in nutrition and health is available for those with a higher education qualification that does not meet our entry requirements.
 In this case, passing this module at an appropriate level may be an additional entry requirement for the course.